letelete/sleep-cycle-alarm/README.md

 ##### Issues

-You can trace the status of known issues [here](https://github.com/letelete/Sleep-Cycle-Alarm/issues), also feel free to file a new issue (helpful description, screenshots and logcat are appreciated), or join to my [discord](https://discord.gg/7Rgg5Zc) server and send a message on #github text channel if you have any questions.
+You can trace the status of known issues [here](https://github.com/letelete/Sleep-Cycle-Alarm/issues), also feel free to file a new issue (helpful description, screenshots and logcat are appreciated), or join to my [discord](https://discord.gg/7Rgg5Zc) server and send a message on #programming text channel if you have any questions.

 ##### Translations